usbarmory/mxc-scc2/README.md

 NXP Security Controller (SCCv2) - Linux driver
 ==============================================

-The SCCv2 is a built-in hardware module that implements secure RAM and a dedicated AES cryptographic engine for encryption/decryption operations.
+The SCCv2 is a built-in hardware module for the NXP i.MX53 SoC that implements secure RAM and a dedicated AES cryptographic engine for encryption/decryption operations.

 A device specific random 256-bit SCC key is fused in each SoC at manufacturing time, this key is unreadable and can only be used with the SCCv2 for AES